If you love live music and partying like a rock star, then you’d better get your ass to Nashville.

 Nashville isn’t exactly killing it in the public transportation department.
 There are several bus routes running, but these might not be of much use to you as a traveler.

-Google Maps knows the bus routes in Nashville, so be sure to check that to see if you can catch one.
+Google Maps is one of the best travel apps to use in Nashville.
+It knows the bus routes, so be sure to check that to see if you can catch one.
 It costs $1.70 per ride or $3.25 for a day pass.

 You can pretty much walk everywhere downtown.
 Nashville is a pretty compact city, so you don’t need to cover a ton of ground to see the sights.
 There are a few places in town where you can rent bikes if you’d like to cycle instead.

 Rideshare apps are super popular in Nashville.
 Make sure you download Uber and Lyft on your phone to make it easy to catch a quick ride when you need one.